Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 As long as we live in a capitalist world, meritocracy is inevitable.

-The doctrine of personal responsibility cannot cover individual abilities.
+The theory of personal responsibility cannot cover individual abilities.

 Relief measures are necessary.